 The World Health Organization reports cases of schistosomiasis in the country in 2012.
 As there is a risk of freshwater diseases present throughout the country, it is recommended to avoid bathing in freshwater pools and/or practice precautions if you travel to such areas.

-If you are visiting friends or relatives in South Africa or are a long-stay traveller, you are at increased risk of consuming contaminated food and drinks, and you should therefore be extra careful.
+If you are visiting friends or relatives in India or are a long-stay traveller, you are at increased risk of consuming contaminated food and drinks, and you should therefore be extra careful.

 The British High Commission, Pretoria The British High Commission in Pretoria can assist you, if you are in need of urgent help.
 You can call them on +27 12 421 7500.